PirateKing51/odin-recipes/README.md

 -Setup SSH key for security measures
 -Create files and folders with touch and mkdir commands -Create links to different recipes
-Add images to recipe pages
+-Add images to recipe pages